RostyslavGitHub/pheidippides/README.md

 Introduces `<preheader></preheader>` to display supplementary information beside the subject line in email clients.

 ### #nullstyle{}

-This block of CSS provides standard null styles for different elements:
+By incorporating this optional block of CSS into the style tag, you establish standard null styles for various elements:

 **Images:**
 Images will have no borders, ensuring they seamlessly integrate into the layout.
 Their interpolation mode is set to bicubic for smoother rendering, and their maximum width is restricted to 100% of their container to maintain responsiveness.